desktop/desktop/docs/process/testing.md

 ### Fetching origin/Pull
   - [ ] Code is constantly being fetched from .com with timestamp
+     - [ ] Hover shows timestamp in tooltip
     - [ ] If Pull Requests on .com, they are reflected with down arrow and quantity
     - [ ] Pull Requests and Commits can co-exist; error surfaces if merge commit
   - [ ] User cannot Push/Pull without being signed in; error message surfaced